rajeshduggal/rajduggal.com/content/_index.md

 But that’s simply not true.

-__Launching on-time and within budget requires practices that recognize that quality is a variable, and are optimized for  effectively embracing change throughout the project, instead of optimizing for efficiency.__
+__Launching on-time and within budget requires practices that recognize that quality is a variable, and are optimized for  effectively embracing change throughout the project, instead of optimizing purely for efficiency.__

 Stakeholders and customers don’t want to hear excuses.